-“When you sell your home, you’ll need to complete Form T2091(IND), Designation of a Property as a Principal Residence by an Individual (Other Than a Personal Trust), to select it as your principal residence,” says Brendan McCann, a chartered professional accountant at Kudlow & McCann in Toronto.
+“When you sell your home, you’ll need to complete Form T2091(IND), Designation of a Property as a Principal Residence by an Individual (Other Than a Personal Trust), to select it as your principal residence,” says Brendan McCann, a partner of McCann & Associates LLP in Toronto.
 “The CRA allows you to name one property as your principal residence per tax year for the years you owed it and were living there.”

 Although you can only designate one property as your principal residence per tax year, you don’t have to name the same home each year.
 If you rented out your house for part of the year, you can name it as your principal residence when you move back in.
 Just keep in mind you’ll have to pay capital gains when you sell your home for the period of time when it wasn’t your principal residence.

 Claiming Capital Cost Allowance

 This is an opportunity for you to reduce your rental income and pay less tax.
 The downside is that if your house has appreciated in value when it is sold, there will be a recapture of the full amount of amortization already claimed plus capital gains on the difference between the selling price and the original purchase price.
 This could lead to a large tax bill owing.

 Stay Organized With Recordkeeping

 When you’re a landlord, it’s important to keep good records.
-Not only will you want to keep records of the rent you receive, you’ll also want to claim any expenses you incur on your rental property.
+Not only will you want to keep records of the rent you receive (income), you’ll also want to claim any expenses you incur (deductions) on your rental property.
 Landlords, along with self-employed individuals, are more likely to be audited than salaried employees, according to the CRA.
 It’s important to have all your receipts for expenses, otherwise your tax deductions could be disallowed and you could face costly penalties and interest.